 ABOUT THE ARTIST

-My work is inspired by travel, curiosity, nostalgia and the relationship between our individual experiences in a place and the history and artifacts that make up its narrative.
-Each painting combines many layers of the past and the present: contemporary photography from my travels, found paper, historical documents, maps, nautical charts, letters, stamps and other references that speak to the worn and weathered history of the places we experience.
-The acrylic paints, inks, graphite, washes and textures I use emulate the natural wear and tear of time.
+I love the process of experimentation with traditional and non-traditional materials, and my style embraces discovering new techniques and pushing the boundaries of what can be adhered to (and scraped off of) a canvas.
+Each painting combines a multitude of layers of the past and the present: contemporary photography from my travels, found paper, historical documents, maps, nautical charts, letters, stamps and other references that speak to the worn and weathered history of the places we experience.
+The acrylic paints, inks, graphite, washes and textures I use emulate the natural wear and tear of time and travel.
 While many of my paintings depict iconic locations and landmarks, I also create work celebrating raw, open, expansive lands seen on my adventures out west.

 My work has been featured in public and private collections across the country and internationally, including Madison Square Garden (NY, NY), the Boston Harbor Hotel, Norwest Equity Parters (Minneapolis, MN), the Jordan Lofts (Boston, MA), Hotel Commonwealth (Boston, MA), Hostelling International Boston, and in O, The Oprah Magazine.

 When not creating art or traveling, I like to explore Boston on my bike, improve my photography skills, read, hike, and go sailing and snowboarding with my husband Mike.

 2018 Group Show, Zume's Coffee x Blockhaus Gallery, Charlestown, MA

 2017 Solo Show, Trident Bookstore + Cafe, Boston, MA

 2016 Group Show, Established, Blochaus Gallery, Lawrence, MA

 2016 Group Show, Found in Fenway, MCCA, Hynes Convention Center, Boston, MA

 2015 Group Show, Paper/Cut, Wedeman Gallery, Newton, MA